Hydr46605/OraxenNature/README.md

 ## Installation

-1. Download the latest `OraxenNature.jar` from the [GitHub Releases](https://github.com/Hydr46605/OraxenNature/releases).
+1. Download the latest `OraxenNature.jar` from the [GitHub Releases](https://github.com/Hydr46605/OraxenNature/releases) or from [Modrinth](https://modrinth.com/plugin/oraxennature).
 2. Place the `OraxenNature.jar` file into your server's `plugins` folder.
 3. Restart your server.
 4. (Optional) Edit the generated configuration files in the `plugins/OraxenNature` folder.

 ## Support

-If you encounter any issues or have suggestions, please open an issue on the [GitHub Repository](https://github.com/Hydr46605/OraxenNature).
+If you encounter any issues or have suggestions, please open an issue.